What’s the Difference Between General Liability and Workers’ Compensation Insurance?

 When General Liability and Workers' Comp Are The Same vs. When They’re Different

-These coverages are often mentioned together because both deal with injury claims, but they apply to completely different groups of people.
+These coverages are mentioned together because both deal with injury claims, but they apply to completely different groups of people.

-• Cover medical costs related to injuries
+• Pay medical costs related to injuries

 • Cover legal costs in certain situations

-• General liability does not cover injuries to employees
+• General liability doesn't cover employee injuries

-• Workers’ comp is a no-fault system, while general liability usually involves negligence claims
+a no-fault system; general liability usually involves negligence claims

-What General Liability and Workers' Comp Covers
+What General Liability and Workers' Comp Cover

 When the Differences Actually Affect Your Business